nghilevi/gulp-release-easy/README.md

 See more about what you can pass in the config object below.

-So instead of manually:
-pull changes from release branch -> bump version -> commit -> tag -> push to release branch -> publish to NPM

-You can just simply issue:
+All you need to know is just simply issue:
 ```javascript
 gulp release
 ```
+Instead of manually:
+pull changes from release branch -> bump version -> commit -> tag -> push to release branch -> publish to NPM

 or a full version:
 ```javascript